ktroule/miniTools/README.md

 ### translatorGMT.R

-Script to translate mouse or human gene id gmt files to the opposite organism. \n To run the script: ./translatorGMT.R -i input.gmt -d mouse2hum_biomart_ens87.txt -t HS/MS -o output.gmt Option -t: HS to translate gmt to from mouse to human.
+Script to translate mouse or human gene id gmt files to the opposite organism.
+To run the script: ./translatorGMT.R -i input.gmt -d mouse2hum_biomart_ens87.txt -t HS/MS -o output.gmt
+Option -t: HS to translate gmt to from mouse to human.
 MS to translate gmt from human to mouse.